lmitechnologies/LMI_AI_Solutions/object_detectors/yolov5_lmi/README.md

 ```

 ### Create a docker-compose file
 To run the bash script in the container, we need to create a file `./docker-compose_preprocess.yaml`.
-We mount the location in host to a location in container so that the file/folder changes in container are reflected in host.
-Assume that the path to the original data in host is `./data/allImages`.
-Below, mount `./data` in the host to `/app/data` in the container.
-Also, mount the bash script to `/app/preprocess/preprocess.sh`.
 ```yaml
 version: "3.9"
 services: